Kilov, Gary

 General Practitioner; Founding Member, The RACGP Diabetes Specific Interest Group; Co-founder, The Primary Care Diabetes Society of Australia

-Clinical Associate Professor Gary Kilov (University of Melbourne) is a founding member of both the Royal Australian College of General Practitioners (RACGP) Diabetes specific interest group and the primary care diabetes society of Australia (PCDSA).
-He is a contributor to the RACGP diabetes handbook (2012-20).
-He is a member of several NDSS (National Diabetes Supply Scheme) Expert Reference Groups and past editor in chief of the PCDSA journal.
-Associate Professor Kilov shares his time between Launceston treating the full spectrum of patients with diabetes and obesity related conditions and providing peer to peer and medical undergraduate education on diabetes and related conditions.
-He is involved in undergraduate and postgraduate education both within Australia and internationally.
-He is widely published in peer reviewed journals on topics covering diabetes, obesity and respiratory medicine.
+Gary Kilov is a founding member of the RACGP (Royal Australian College of GPs) Diabetes Specific Interest Group and a co-founder of the Primary Care Diabetes Society of Australia and past Editor in Chief of the Society’s journal, Diabetes & Primary Care Australia.
+He is a contributor to the current RACGP diabetes handbook (2016-2024) and a member of several National Diabetes Supply Scheme Expert Reference Groups.
+Associate Professor Kilov has established a multidisciplinary, diabetes-focused general practice in Launceston, Tasmania.
+He shares his time between Launceston treating the full spectrum of patients with diabetes and obesity-related conditions and providing peer-to-peer and medical undergraduate education on diabetes and related conditions.
+He has presented papers and conducted numerous educational sessions at national and international seminars and conferences, and he has been published in peer-reviewed journals on topics related to diabetes, obesity, and respiratory medicine.
+A/Prof Kilov brings a personal perspective to his work, having lived with type one diabetes and lifelong coeliac disease.

 More from this expert